Roman Kryklia

-Roman Olegovich Kryklia (Ukrainian: Роман Олегович Крикля; born October 11, 1991) is a Ukrainian heavyweight kickboxer currently signed to ONE Championship when he completes both Light Heavyweight and Heavyweight division in Kickboxing, where he is the inaugural and current ONE Light Heavyweight Kickboxing World Champion.
+Roman Olegovich Kryklia(Ukrainian: Роман Олегович Крикля; born October 11, 1991) is a Ukrainian heavyweight kickboxer currently signed to ONE Championship where he competes in both Light Heavyweight and Heavyweight division in Kickboxing, where he is the inaugural and current ONE Light Heavyweight Kickboxing World Champion. along with the inaugural and current ONE Heavyweight Muay Thai World Championship.

-He is 2015 SUPERKOMBAT World Grand Prix runner-up, and won Kunlun Fight 80 and K-1 World GP 2016 Belgrade tournaments.

-As of September 2022, Combat Press ranks him as the #3 heavyweight kickboxer in the world, while Beyond Kick ranks him at #4 as of October 2022.
+Roman Kryklia is currently ranked the number 1 heavyweight in the world in Muay Thai according to combat press.

 Early life

-Roman Kryklia was born in the city of Krasnohrad, Kharkov region in a nearly-dissolve Ukrainian SSR.
+Roman Kryklia was born in the city of Krasnohrad, Kharkiv Oblast in a nearly-dissolve Ukrainian SSR.
 At six years old he began training at the sports club "Burovik."
 His coach at the time was Valentin Nikolaevich Kozhushko.
 With the club "Burovik", Kryklia began to fight at the Ukrainian Kenpokai Karate and Kickboxing championships, among children and youth, and won a number of medals.

 In 2008 in the city of Lutsk, he became the youth champion of Ukraine in kickboxing and received the title of Master of Sports in Kickboxing.
-In 2008, he began to train in the city of Kharkiv, at the club "Maximus," with coach Maxim Nikolaevich Kiyko and the famous Kharkov boxing trainer Victor Nikolaevich Demchenko.
+In 2008, he began to train in the city of Kharkiv, at the club "Maximus," with coach Maxim Nikolaevich Kiyko and the famous Kharkiv boxing trainer Victor Nikolaevich Demchenko.

 During his studies at the Kharkiv National Automobile and Highway University, he defended the honor of the University at the Kickboxing Championship of Ukraine among students for four years (2012–2015 years), and he ranked first.
-He was the silver Thai Boxing champion of Ukraine among amateurs in the city of Odessa (2010).
+He was the silver Thai Boxing champion of Ukraine among amateurs in the city of Odesa (2010).